Improved Space-Time Tradeoffs for Permutation Problems via Extremal Combinatorics: Introduction

 \paragraph{Set Families with Many (Maximal) Chains.} There seems to be more literature about the maximum number of chains in set systems.
 In particular, a research line started by Alon and Frankl~\cite{AlonF85} (see also e.g.~\cite{hunter2024disjoint}) considers the maximum number of chains of bounded length in set systems.

-As suggested also by Johnson, Leader and Russel~\cite{JohnsonLR15}, Open Problem~\ref{opposet} seems similar to related problems amenable to compression techniques, and indeed they observe that one can assume that the set family $\cA$ is left-compressed.
+As suggested also by Johnson, Leader and Russell~\cite{JohnsonLR15}, Open Problem~\ref{opposet} seems similar to related problems amenable to compression techniques, and indeed they observe that one can assume that the set family $\cA$ is left-compressed.

 \paragraph{Counting Linear Extensions.} For the computational part of the paper, we need to compute the number of linear extensions and ideals of fixed posets.
 Both these problems are $\#P$-complete, even on posets of height $2$ (see~\cite{DittmerP20} for a proof of $\#P$-hardness, and counting ideals of bipartite posets coincides with counting independent sets in bipartite graphs which is well-known to be $\#P$-complete).
 The problem of counting linear extensions of an $n$-element poset can be solved in $O^*(2^n)$ time~\cite{KangasHNK16} or in $n^{O(t)}$ time if $t$ is the treewidth of the graph.
 There are also polynomial time approximation schemes and algorithms that run well on many instances, see e.g.~\cite{TalvitieK24} for more details.